BluePraise/talc-11ty/README.md

 This page is deployed on [Netlify](https://www.netlify.com/).
 It is automatically deployed when a new commit is pushed to the `main` branch.

 ## Built With
 This page is built with [11ty](https://www.11ty.dev/), a static site generator.
-It uses [Nunjucks](https://mozilla.github.io/nunjucks/) as a templating engine.
-Animated with Wow.js and Animate.css.
+It uses [Nunjucks](https://mozilla.github.io/nunjucks/) as a templating engine. -Animated with Wow.js and Animate.css-.

 ## Specifications
 I've added a classname to each page/template.